About Accessibility at Hestercombe

 Situated a few miles north of Taunton, in Somerset, Hestercombe Gardens is a unique heritage destination with history spanning over 800 years.
 At Hestercombe you’ll find 50 acres of gardens featuring designs from the 1700s, 1800s and 1900s, a café, gift shop and plant centre, and in the historic Hestercombe House, a contemporary art gallery, restaurant and second-hand book shop.

-We very much welcome people with disabilities and their assistance dogs and we hope you will find the information below useful in planning your visit.
-We are currently in the process of reviewing and improving our accessibility information.
+We very much welcome people with disabilities, their carers and their assistance dogs and we hope you will find the information below useful in planning your visit.
+We are continually aiming to review and improve our accessibility information – please contact us if you have any comments or suggestions.

 About our site